Managing Your Chapter Board

 Logistics in Running a Chapter

 IV.
-Logistics on Running a Chapter
+Logistics of Running a Chapter and Managing a Chapter Board

 Q. What is the purpose of Chapter bylaws?